 These are the ‘top ten’ data management and sharing recommendations condensed from ‘Considerations for Regional Data Collection, Sharing and Exchange’ by StreamNet (www.streamnet.org).
 This list, in no particular order, represents aspects to consider and address in developing data management and sharing approaches.
 They are not specific instructions.

-Current StreamNet Data Exchange Standard (DES) document (version 2020.1).
+StreamNet Data Exchange Standards (DES) document version 2020.1.
 Contains data structures, definitions, and business rules for fish monitoring data, location coding, age data, fish distribution, barriers, references, hatcheries, and dams.
+This version applies to data sent February 1, 2020 through January 31, 2024.